OfficeDev/office-js-docs-pr/reference/shared/officeui.displayDialog.md

 |[AsyncResult.asyncContext](../../reference/shared/asyncresult.asynccontext.md)|Access your user-defined  **object** or value, if you passed one as the _asyncContext_ parameter.|

-## Remarks
+## Design considerations
-2. Dialogs can only display and navigate to secured (**TLS/HTTPS**) sites
-3. Dialogs must initially open to a site on the add-in manifest's App Domains list
-2. Any page calling **office.context.ui.messageParent** must be on the same domain as the parent/opener page
+###Remarks
-3. An Office add-in may have only 1 dialog open at any time
+- An Office add-in may have only 1 dialog open at any time
-3. Every dialog can be moved and resized by the user
+- Every dialog can be moved and resized by the user
-4. Every dialog opens centered on the screen
+- Every dialog opens centered on the screen
-5. Dialogs appear on top of the app and one another in order of being created
+- Dialogs appear on top of the app and one another in order of being created

-6.
+###Appropiate uses
+- Display authentication pages to collect user credentials
+- Display an error/progress/input screen from a ShowTaspane or ExecuteAction command
+- Temporarily increase the real state the user needs to achieve a task

+###Innapropiate uses
+- As a primary mechanism for user interaction with a document.
+Use a taskpane instead.

+###Useful patterns
+See [Client Dialog](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/Patterns/Client_Dialog.md) in Office Add-in UX Design Patterns